Lady Mary Wortley Montagu: Difficulties with family

 Lady Mary received news of the death and burial at Wortley of her husband Edward Wortley Montagu in January 1761.
 As soon as she learned of her husband's death, Lady Mary left Venice for England.
 She had a self-imposed exile because of her strained relationship with her husband, but her return made sense because she wanted to see her daughter and her grandchildren before she died.
 On 1 September 1761, she began her journey back home; she decided to go through Germany and Holland because France, which was deemed the easier route, was at war.
 However, the journey was dangerous and exhausting.
-When she reached Augsburg on 1 October, she wrote to Sir James and Lady Francis Steuart that "she hoped to meet them in Holland."
+When she reached Augsburg on 1 October, she wrote to Sir James and Lady Frances Stuart that "she hoped to meet them in Holland."
 She recorded her perils and fatigues to Sir James in a letter: "I am dragging my ragged remnant of life to England.
 The wind and the tide are against me; how far I have strength to struggle against both, I know not."
 While detained at Rotterdam, she handed her Embassy Letters to the Reverend Benjamin Sowden of Rotterdam, for safe keeping and "to be dispos'd of as he thinks proper."
 After she left Rotterdam on 12 December, a hard, impenetrable frost hindered her voyage.
 Towards the end of the month, she sailed for England, but a mountainous sea obstructed the passage and the captain returned to harbor.
 On the next attempt a few days later, Lady Mary reached London in January 1762.
 After arriving in London, Lady Mary rented a house in Great George Street, Hanover Square, and her daughter and grandchildren often visited her.

 In June 1762, it became known that Lady Mary was suffering from cancer.
 Even though she tried to conceal her illness from her family as long as possible, she grew rapidly weaker that month.
-She wrote her last letter but with difficulty on 2 July to Lady Frances Steuart; in this letter, she wrote "I have been ill a long time, and am now so bad I am little capable of writing, but I would not pass in your opinion as either stupid or ungrateful.
+She wrote her last letter but with difficulty on 2 July to Lady Frances Stuart; in this letter, she wrote "I have been ill a long time, and am now so bad I am little capable of writing, but I would not pass in your opinion as either stupid or ungrateful.
 My heart is always warm in your service, and I am always told your affairs shall be taken care of."
 Lady Frances's son was in London, and when he visited Lady Mary's house, he was summoned to her bedroom where he was surrounded by her relatives, including Lord and Lady Bute.
 Lady Mary then ordered her relatives to leave the room, saying of Lady Frances's son, "My dear young friend has come to see me before I die, and I desire to be left alone with him."
 She died on 21 August 1762 at her house in Great George Street, and was buried in Grosvenor Chapel the day after she died.